-At fiscal year end June 30, 2020, the School District had \$169.5 million invested in capital assets, all in governmental activities.
-Table 4 reflects a summary of these balances net of accumulated depreciation.
+At fiscal year end June 30, 2021, the School District had \$168.3 million invested in capital assets, net of depreciation, in governmental activities, which is reflected in Table 4.
 The School District has implemented a district-wide facilities plan.
 In November 2017, the voters of Bulloch County approved the third extension of the Educational Special Purpose Local Option Sales Tax, to be collected between January 1, 2019 and December 31, 2024.
 This will be used for technology, infrastructure, educational, athletic, and fleet purposes.